 That being said, I have worked in agencies that spend more time on reporting than they do working on the account itself.

 It is nice to get reports informing you of how things are going, but it is not as important as the account itself.
 You need to know that if you are getting weekly detailed reporting from your agency, they are most likely doing it for others as well.

 They will probably be overworked and working to particular deadlines.
-All the time they are creating reports for you, they are not working on your Adwords account.
+All the time they are creating reports for you, they are not working on your Google Ads account.

-In short, be informed, but know that the priority is not the reports themselves but your Adwords account – be sure you are getting your monies worth for the right things.
+In short, be informed, but know that the priority is not the reports themselves but your Google Ads account – be sure you are getting your monies worth for the right things.

 Otherwise those reports will begin to trend in a very negative direction due to the neglect of your account!